Memorandum of Understanding

 WHEREAS Division 1.1 of Part 16.1 (the Division) of the CEA contains rules governing Voter Contact Calling Services;

 WHEREAS, inter alia, the provisions of this Division require that Calling Service Providers and certain other parties engaged in voter contact calling services during a federal election file registration notices with the CRTC with identifying information and documents;

 WHEREAS the provisions of this Division provide that the CRTC is responsible for the administration and enforcement of these registration requirements;

-WHEREAS the provisions of this Division also require that the CRTC establish and maintain a Voter Contact Registry, in which the documents it receives in relation to Voter Contact Calling Services are to be kept;
+WHEREAS the provisions of this Division also require that the CRTC establish and maintain a Voter Contact Registry, in which the documents or information it receives in relation to Voter Contact Calling Services are to be kept;

 WHEREAS, pursuant to section 509.2 of the CEA, the Commissioner’s duty is to ensure that the CEA – aside from the registration rules applicable to Voter Contact Calling Services – is complied with and enforced;